 The Iowa Utilities Board, Safety and Engineering Section, is responsible for the regulation of safety of the facilities of electric service providers and electric transmission companies.
-Electric utilities are inspected by Board staff for compliance with Board safety standards.
+Electric utilities are inspected by IUB staff for compliance with IUB safety standards.

 Searching for Inspection Reports

 Inspection reports and utility responses are on file in the IUB's electronic filing system (EFS).
 Inspection reports and responses are filed in each company's electric reports (RE) docket.
 To search for these documents, click the EFS link, select Search from the top navigation menu and scroll down to Docket Search.
 This will open a docket search screen.
 Select RE - Reports, Electric from the Docket Type drop-down box and then select the company name from the Participants drop-down box.
 Be sure to click the Add button to add the company to the search parameters.
 After entering the search terms, click the Search button.
 This will display the company's RE-Docket Summary Page.
 Finally, click on the Documents in EFS link to display the list of documents on file for that company.

 Incident (or accident) reports are on file in the electronic filing system (EFS).
 Incident reports are filed in each company's accidents and outages (H) docket.
 To search for an incident report, click the EFS link, select Search from the top navigation menu and scroll down to Docket Search.
 This will open a docket search screen.
 Select H - Accident -- Outages from the Docket Type drop-down box and then select the company name from the Participants drop-down box.
 Be sure to click the Add button to add the company to the search parameters.
 To narrow the search to electric service incidents only, click Electric in the Industry Type box.
 After entering the search terms, click the Search button.
 This will display the company's H-Docket Summary Page.
 Finally, click on the Documents in EFS link to display the list of documents on file in that company's H-Docket.